Repairs if you rent from a private landlord or letting agent

 They’ll set a date to inspect your home.
 You’ll also have to attend a case discussion or hearing.
 This usually happens over the phone.

-Check our guidance on what happens after you apply
+Check our advice on what happens after you apply to the tribunal.

 If the tribunal decides repairs are needed